 Installing Solar in Alabama

 With residential interest low, finding a qualified installer in Alabama can be challenging.
-If you’re interested in joining the few but proud residents with a solar array installed on their rooftops, your best bet may be to look to local companies–larger installers like SolarCity and Sungevity do not offer services here because there are few tax incentives on offer.
+If you’re interested in joining the few but proud residents with a solar array installed on their rooftops, your best bet may be to look to local companies–larger installers like SolarCity do not offer services here because there are few tax incentives on offer.
 That also means you may have to take the plunge and pay for panels yourself, rather than relying on a leasing service like a Power Purchase Agreement like the ones provided by larger companies.

 You can expect to pay anywhere between $20,000 for a very minimal system to upwards of $35,000 for a very large installation.
 However, rather than paying upfront, a local installation company or bank may be able to offer you a loan if you qualify.
 There are a handful of smaller businesses sprinkled throughout the state, particularly in the North near Huntsville and Birmingham, that can do the job for you.